Chase-Percy/cpdev/content/post/map-generation.md

 and long enough to connect two doors.
 Corridors have no obstacles in them, and they also have no model for where the door should be, as it would overlap with the one provided by the room.

+{{< spacer >}}

+{{% centre %}}
 ### Development
+{{% /centre %}}
-The process of creating random room generation happened fast with the initial plan and design came together cleanly.
-During the development of this I had my group members review the code and suggest improvements to both design and performance.
-The development took around a week and a half and was a fun and rewarding process.
+Creating random room generation happened fast, with the initial plan and design coming together cleanly.
+During this development
+I had my group members review the code and suggest improvements to design and performance.
+The development took around a week and a half and was fun and rewarding.

+{{% centre %}}
 __[Source Code](https://gitfront.io/r/cp-dev/10d5e1649dea095933feec282ec8865c5173d144/ICT290/tree/src/scene/theArchanist/map/)__

+{{< spacer >}}
 ### Testing
+{{% /centre %}}
 Simple tests were written within the Google test framework.
-These tests ensured that room generation was creating the rooms correctly regarding the parameters passed in, such as ensuring correct dimensions.
+These tests ensured that room generation was creating the rooms correctly regarding the parameters passed in, such as providing correct dimensions.

 Stress testing was also performed by generating and rendering new maps every second for several minutes.
-This test allowed a benchmark performance as more features were added and also lead to the discovery of a rare edge case crash that I was able to fix.
+This test allowed a benchmark performance as more features were added and led to the discovery of a rare edge case crash that I could fix.

 {{< spacer >}}